 And another “W” issue:

-In some places (at Lake Myvatn and – surprisingly – in Reykjavik, for example), the tap water smells disgustingly (Hygrogen Sulphide and probably some more ugly smelling compounds).
+In some places the tap water smells…strange.
 But you can drink it.
 However, we always kept some bottled water in the car.
 Just in case.
-Cases being Reykjavik, Myvatn…somehow the tap water there smells disgustingly sulphuric.
+Cases being Reykjavik, Myvatn and – surprisingly – Reykjavik.
+Somehow the tap water there smells disgustingly sulphuric (probably due to Hygrogen Sulphide and some even more ugly smelling compounds).
 I could not use it for teeth brushing, less for drinking.

 6. And here’s a list of things that you probably want to avoid